 A bone marrow transplant replaces bone marrow that is either not working properly or has been destroyed (ablated) by chemotherapy or radiation.
 Doctors believe that for many cancers, the donor's white blood cells may attack any remaining cancer cells, similar to when white cells attack bacteria or viruses when fighting an infection.

 Your doctor may recommend a bone marrow transplant if you have:

 Certain cancers, such as leukemia, lymphoma, myelodysplasia, and multiple myeloma

 Inflammation and soreness in the mouth, throat, esophagus, and stomach, called mucositis

 Your health care provider will ask about your medical history and do a physical exam.
 You will have many tests before treatment begins.

-Your doctor or nurse will likely discuss the emotional stress of having a bone marrow transplant.
-You may want to meet with a mental health counselor.
+Your provider will likely discuss the emotional stress of having a bone marrow transplant.
+You may want to meet with a counselor.
 It is important to talk to your family and children to help them understand what to expect.

 You will need to make plans to help you prepare for the procedure and handle tasks after your transplant:

 Find housing for yourself or your family near the hospital, if needed